-The path contract specifies Reporting Points for the train's movement.
+Contractual agreements shall specify Reporting Points for the train's movement.

-This basic parameter describes the content of the message and does not prescribe the process for generating the train running forecast.

-The provisions of this basic parameter shall apply to all trains of the railway undertaking.

-This basic parameter shall entail the following processes:

-Train running information for all trains

-The infrastructure manager shall send a ˝train running information˝ message to the railway undertaking.
-This process shall be performed as soon as the train reaches contractually agreed reporting points at which to deliver train running information.
-An agreed Reporting Point can be, among others, a handover point, a Station or the final destination of the train.

-The message shall consist at least of the following:
+This information exchange between RUs and IMs always takes place between the IM in charge and the RU, who has booked the path on which the train is actually running.

+For the purpose of dealing with passengers’ complaints, the train Running Information data:

-Train and/or path Number (train ID),
+Train identification (train number) and Train ID,

-Scheduled time and actual time at agreed Reporting Point,

-Identification of the Reporting Point,

-Status of train at the Reporting Point (arrival, departure, passage, departure from originating station, arrival at final destination).

-Other items, such as:

-delta deviation from booked scheduled time (in minutes).

-where available, the reason for the delay

-may be transmitted in the same message.

-The above process and the information used for it shall comply at least with the “TrainRunningInformationMessage” of the technical document(s):

-B.30 (see Annex III).

-In addition, other existing standards may be used for the same purpose if there is a specific agreement between the parties involved to allow the use of these standards.
+reporting location,

+actual date/time,

+delay

+delay cause, if any

+shall be kept available by the Infrastructure manager for Railway Undertakings and Authorised Public Bodies for at least twelve months after the service train termination.

-Train running forecast for all trains
+Train running forecast message

-The infrastructure manager shall send a ˝train running forecast˝ message to the railway undertaking.

-This process shall be performed as soon as the train reaches contractually agreed Reporting Points to deliver a forecast.
-An agreed forecast point can be, among others, a handover point or a Station.
+This message must be issued by the IM to the RU, who is running the train, for handover points, interchange points, stations, train destination and other agreed reporting points as described in Chapter 4.2.16.1..

+In addition, the message must be issued by the IM to the RU for other reporting points according the RU/IM contracts (e.g. for handling point or station).

 A train running forecast can also be sent before the train starts running.
 For additional delays occurring between two Reporting Points, a threshold has to be contractually defined between the railway undertaking and the infrastructure manager to which an initial or a new forecast has to be sent.
-If the delay is not known, the infrastructure manager has to send a 'service disruption message' (see chapter 0.0.1.service disruption information).
+If the extend of the delay is not known, the infrastructure manager has to send a 'service disruption message' (see chapter 4.2.17 service disruption information).

 The train running forecast message must give the forecast time for agreed forecast points.

-Information on the train running forecast shall be delivered by the railway undertakings and/or infrastructure managers in due time to the station manager under a contractual agreement.
+Information on the train running forecast, and if relevant on the train delay cause (see section 4.2.16.3), shall be delivered by the railway undertakings and/or infrastructure managers in due time to the station manager under a contractual agreement.

 The infrastructure manager shall send this message to the next neighbouring infrastructure manager involved in the train run.

-The message must consist at least of:

-train and/or path number (train ID),

-For each agreed forecast point

-Scheduled time and forecast time,

-Identification of the agreed forecast point,

-Status of train at agreed forecast point (arrival, departure, passage, arrival at final destination).

-Other items, such as

-estimated delta deviation from booked scheduled time (in minutes),

-transmission of the reason for delay, where available,

-may be sent in the same message.

-The above process and the information used for it shall at least be compliant with the “TrainRunningForecastMessage” of the technical document(s):

-B.30 (see Annex III).

-In addition, other existing standards may be used for the same purpose if a specific agreement to that effect has been signed between the parties involved that allows the use of these standards.
+The definition of the mandatory structure of Train Running Forecast message and the elements to be followed are described in the document ERA-TD-105.

+Train running information message and Train Delay Cause message

+This message must be issued by the IM to the RU running the train upon:

+Departure from departure point, arrival at destination,

+Arrival and departure at handover points, interchange points and at agreed reporting points based on contract (e.g. stations and handling points).

+As soon as a cause of delay is known (first assumption), and in case of update on the cause of delay, it should be provided by the IM to the RU running the train by the separate Train Delay Cause Message.

+Information on the train delay cause shall be delivered by the railway undertakings and/or infrastructure managers in due time to the station manager under a contractual agreement.

+The definition of the mandatory structure of Train Running Information message and Train Delay Cause Message and the elements to be followed are described in the document ERA-TD-105.

 Service disruption information

+General remarks

 This basic parameter lays down how service disruption information is handled between the railway undertaking and the infrastructure manager.